Music Archive

 Today Melk abbey’s music archive houses 150 instruments and 12.000 documents (in seven sections), including printed and hand-written sheet music, specialized literature, and music-theoretical publications.

-Talk with Magdalena Weber, BA BEd
+Talk with Magdalena Weber, BEd BA MA

 „The work is never done”